Skip to main content

 • Read Chapter 1.4-1.8 H&P Book.

-Step 1 Compiling gem5
+Step 1: Obtaining gem5

 Use the preinstalled gem5 if your disk space quota is a problem for building gem5 This applies only to the labs and assignments.
-For final projects request extra quota and build the gem5 binaries yourself
+For final projects request extra quota and build the gem5 binaries yourself:

 # gem5 comes preinstalled at /data/gem5-baseline